tilt-dev/tilt.build/blog/_posts/2019-06-27-commit-of-the-month-june.md

 Welcome to a new series of blog posts we're calling Tilt Commit of the Month.
 Commit of the Month is a lightweight way to highlight work that goes on in the Tilt project that might fly under the radar otherwise.

-We’re already cheating: this month we’re going to highlight a bunch of commits related to better detecting and working better with different kinds of Kubernetes clusters.
+We’re already cheating: this month we’re going to highlight a multiple commits, instead of just one.
+All of these commits are related to detecting and working better with different kinds of Kubernetes clusters.

 Commits:
 * [k8s: auto-detect microk8s registry](https://github.com/windmilleng/tilt/commit/d293a0ba0216711c855526100490e21733ada194)